Trump unveils $10B Gaza pledge as global donors back plan: 'Every dollar spent is an investment'

 In addition to financial contributions, participating countries are expected to commit personnel to international stabilization and police forces.

-During the meeting, Trump reiterated criticism of the United Nations, suggesting the global body should have taken a more active role in conflict resolution.
+During the meeting, Trump reiterated criticism of the United Nations, suggesting that the global body should have taken a more active role in conflict resolution.

 “Someday I won’t be here.
 The United Nations will be, I think, is going to be much stronger,” he said.
 “The Board of Peace is gonna almost be looking over the United Nations, and making sure it runs properly.”